MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/ui-personalization-user.md

 ---
-title: Personalizing Pages | Microsoft Docs
+title: Personalizing Pages
-description: Learn how to customize the user interface to suit your way of working in Business Central.
+description: Learn how to customize the user interface and personalize your workspace to suit your way of working and personal preferences in Business Central.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual